-- The Workforce Participation overall goal of 30% is currently being exceeded with minorities and women comprising 32.86% of the total participation. - The M/W/S/DBE Business Utilization overall goal of 33% is currently being exceeded with 39.77% of the total contract value awarded to Eligible Business Enterprises (EBEs).
-Roughly \$95.2 million has been sub-contracted to M/W/D/SBE firms to date. - The largest minority-owned architecture firm in the country, Moody Nolan, is lending its talents to two projects in Phase II.
+- The Workforce Participation overall goal of 30% is currently being exceeded with minorities and women comprising 33.13% of the total participation. - The M/W/S/DBE Business Utilization overall goal of 33% is currently being exceeded with 36.77% of the total contract value awarded to Eligible Businesses Enterprises (EBEs).
+Roughly \$142.2 million has been sub-contracted to M/W/D/SBE firms to date. - The largest minority-owned architecture firm in the country, Moody Nolan, lended its talents to two projects in Phase II.
 Watts Architecture and Engineering, a certified MBE, provided design services for the Dr. Freddie Thomas Learning Center project and support engineering services for five other Phase II Schools.
-Other EBE-certified firms providing A/E services on multiple RSMP projects includes: Popli Design Group (M/DBE), Architectura (WBE), Ravi Engineering (MBE) and Vargas Associates (WBE). - The Business Opportunity Program (BOP) assists EBEs in upgrading their business skills to be more viable subcontractors for the RSMP, foster familiarity, and create deeper relationships as the EBE builds confidence and capacity. - Several BOP participants are already working on RSMP projects. - The RSMP also provides short term financing opportunities using the City's Rochester Economic Development Corporation (REDCO) to administer and process the Revolving Loan Program (RLP), which was created, and funded by, Savin Engineers, P.C. in Phase II.
+Other EBE-certified firms providing A/E services on multiple RSMP projects includes: Popli Design Group (M/DBE), Architectura (WBE), Ravi Engineering (MBE) and Vargas Associates (WBE). - The Business Opportunity Program (BOP) assists EBEs in upgrading their business skills to be more viable subcontractors for the RSMP, foster familiarity, and create deeper relationships as the EBE builds confidence and capacity. - Several BOP participants secured contracts and/or subcontracts on RSMP projects. - The RSMP also provides short term financing opportunities using the Rochester Economic Development Corporation (REDCO) to administer and process the Revolving Loan Program (RLP), which was created, and funded by, Savin Engineers, P.C. in Phase II.